Thinking about going to college? You should consider going to Europe! Why? Here are my 10 reasons to study in Europe!

 With 44 countries on your doorstep, you really can’t complain!

-From having croissants overlooking the Eiffel tower to feeding the Loch Ness monster, you’ll never be short of options.
+From having croissants overlooking the Eiffel tower to feeding the monster of Loch Ness, you’ll never be short of options.
 No matter where you go in Europe, I can promise there is amazing things to do and see all around you.

 There is a reason I have been to so many countries in Europe.
 Need inspiration on where to go?
 Check out this post with the ultimate Europe Travel Bucket List!